Sprial404/charlie/README.md

-# Discord Counting Bot
+# Charlie

 This is a Python program for a Discord counting bot.

 ## Notice

 Please note that this bot is a **personal project** and that support is not guaranteed.
 Feel free to fork the repository and modify the code to suit your needs.

 If you encounter any issues, you can open an issue on GitHub, and I will try to address it when I have time to do so.

 You can also submit a pull request if you have a fix or an improvement that you would like to contribute, but I cannot guarantee that it will be accepted.

 ## Features

 - Users can count numbers in a Discord channel.
 - Recognizes when a user counts two numbers in a row and resets the count.
 - Automatically resets the count if a user makes a mistake.
 - Records the highest count achieved by users.

 ## Installation